romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-You're interested in enhancing your GitHub repositories with additional functionalities by installing a new GitHub App from the GitHub Marketplace.
+Q: You're interested in enhancing your GitHub repositories with additional functionalities by installing a new GitHub App from the GitHub Marketplace.
 What are the correct steps to follow for installing a GitHub App for your organization?
 <details><summary>Show the answer</summary><p>

 - **Browse GitHub Marketplace, select the app, choose a plan, select the organization, and then review and install the app**